-Click here if you want to know how you can get sober also
+Click here if you want to know how you can get clean and sober too!

 For me, this song perfectly expresses the daily adventure in the journey of living life clean and sober.
 Sometimes words are not needed to describe the ride... enjoy.